theomund/neuros/README.md

 make run
 ```

-This command will start QEMU and run the operating system in BIOS mode.
-To
+This command will start QEMU and run the operating system with BIOS firmware.
-switch the mode to UEFI, run the following command:
+To switch the firmware to UEFI, run the following command:

 ```bash
 make run-uefi